 - Salt - Enhances the flavor of your cookies and balances the sweetness without making your cookies "salty".

-- Chocolate chips and chunks - Chocolate chips and chocolate chunks can be substituted with your favorite baking chips, like butterscotch, peanut butter, or white chocolate chips.
-For a classic chocolate chip cookie, I like the combination of chips and chunks.
+- Chocolate chips - I recommend semi-sweet chocolate chips or chunks for a classic chocolate chip cookie flavor.
+Chocolate chips can be substituted with your favorite baking chips like butterscotch, peanut butter, or white chocolate chips.

 Cookie baking tips and tricks

-- Properly measuring flour is a common issue in baking.
+Properly measure your flour - This is the most common issue in baking.
 If you have issues with your cookies not spreading, turning out extra thick, or having a bland flavor, you probably measured too much flour into your cookie dough.

-- Using parchment paper helps prevent your cookies from spreading too much while baking.
-A greased baking pan guarantees your cookies spread more than they should, so I always suggest parchment paper (or a reusable baking mat) instead.
+Use parchment paper - This helps prevent your cookies from spreading too much while baking.
+A greased baking pan causes your cookies to spread more than they should and also creates crispy thin edges.

 Recommended